Frequently Asked Questions

 Cable Fault Locators

 YES, the metallic spikes (or probes) must make very good contact with the ground.
-If the ground is very dry, or if you are working over asphalt or concrete, it is recommended to wet the ground around the spikes with some water in order to increase the ground’s conductivity and get more accurate readings with the A-Frame.
+If the ground is very dry, or if you are working over asphalt or concrete, it is recommended to wet the ground with some water around the spikes in order to increase the ground’s conductivity and get more accurate readings with the A-Frame.
+You can also take advantage of any cracks nearby the cable’s path for old asphalt/concrete.

 How Accurate is the A-Frame?